RacBallonMC/GoodbyeDPI/README.md

 **Windows 7, 8, 8.1, 10 or 11** with administrator privileges required.

 # Quick start
+* **For Indonesia**: Download [latest version from Releases page](https://github.com/RacBallonMC/GoodbyeDPI/releases), unpack the file and run **1_indonesia_dnsredir.cmd** script.
 * **For Russia**: Download [latest version from Releases page](https://github.com/ValdikSS/GoodbyeDPI/releases), unpack the file and run **1_russia_blacklist_dnsredir.cmd** script.
 * For other countries: Download [latest version from Releases page](https://github.com/ValdikSS/GoodbyeDPI/releases), unpack the file and run **2_any_country_dnsredir.cmd**.

-These scripts launch GoodbyeDPI in recommended mode with DNS resolver redirection to Yandex DNS on non-standard port (to prevent DNS poisoning).
+These scripts launch GoodbyeDPI in recommended mode with DNS resolver redirection to Yandex DNS or Tiarap DNS on non-standard port (to prevent DNS poisoning).
 If it works — congratulations!
 You can use it as-is or configure further.

 # How to use